 Another great option is to use a blind covered in snow camo.
 I’ve used this approach many times and have often set the blind up without a shred of cover nearby.
 With the largely-white backdrop of a snow-covered landscape, whitetails have a difficult time nailing the silhouette of a snow blind, and I’ve had some point-blank shots at deer that I’d have never fooled with a normal camo pattern.

 One thing I love about snow-camo blinds is that I can set them up virtually anywhere I feel I have the wind in my favor, allowing me to pounce on a confluence of trails in a staging area or even right on the food source itself.
 Of course these blinds aren’t totally foolproof; you’ll need to mind wind direction, and anytime you can further break up the blind’s outlines by using back cover or at least making sure the top of the blind isn’t silhouetted against the sky, the closer you will get to deer.
-The number of snow-camo blinds is pretty slim right now, but this model by Thunder Bay Outdoors looks like an item that will be on my Christmas wish list next year.
-Of course, if you are at all crafty, you can make a snow-camo covering for your existing blind, and instead of waiting for next Christmas, you can get out there and tag a late-season buck from your blind right now.
+The number of snow-camo blinds is pretty slim right now, but this model by Thunder Bay Outdoors looks like a good one.
+Or you can simply drape a snow-camo covering over you hub-style blind—then just settle in, with your butt in a chair and your feet on the ground, and tag a great late-season buck.